Influencer Gifting vs. Paid Collaborations: What to Know

 Fact: followers are not an accurate reflection of an influencer's value.

-In our experience and based on industry data, less is often more when it comes to follower count.
 Consider that micro-influencers have the highest engagement rates on both Instagram and TikTok.
 Also, note that personal accounts on both platforms have way more reach than brand accounts.

 That's because smaller influencers have engaged audiences that feel connected to them.
 Plus, the creativity and authenticity of smaller influencers are invaluable to brands.
-For example, check out the engagement on this post from Alpyn Beauty from a creator with <2,000 followers.

 Source: @alpynbeauty

 For example, the power of TikTok creators is well-documented for both organic content and ads.
-There's a reason why brands leverage both platforms.
+There's a reason why brands leverage both platforms

 Source: @iliabeauty / @officialiliabeauty